 SPECIAL FRONTIER FORCE – OPERATION EAGLE – PETITION TO GOVERNMENT OF INDIA

-Department of Administrative Reforms & Public Grievances, Government of India informed me that Joint Secretary, Ministry of Defence on May 31, 2016 rejected my petition.
+Department of Administrative Reforms & Public Grievances, Government of India informed me that Joint Secretary, Ministry of Defence on May 31, 2016, rejected my petition.
 The notification simply mentions, “Case Closed.”
-Apparently this decision is not made by Chief of Army Staff or Prime Minister of India.
+Apparently, this decision is not made by the Chief of Army Staff or Prime Minister of India.

 Ann Arbor, MI 48104-4162 USA

 Department of Administrative

 Reforms & Public Grievances

 Government of India

 Received by: Department of Administrative Reforms and Public Grievances

 Contact Address: Room No. 363V B South Block, New Delhi, 110011.

 Contact Number: 23011872